Lakshaykumar1/Netflix-Vs-Prime-Performance-Overview-Dashboard/README.md

 - **Platform Engagement Metrics**: Compare user engagement metrics such as ratings and views.
 - **Content Category Breakdown**: Identify which genres and categories perform best on each platform.
 - **Interactive Visuals**: Users can explore different metrics, timeframes, and comparisons between Netflix and Prime.

+## License
+Copyright (c) 2024 [Your Name]

+All rights reserved.

+Permission is hereby granted, free of charge, to any person obtaining a copy of this project and associated files, including but not limited to datasets, documentation, and code (the "Work"), to use the Work for personal, non-commercial purposes.

+Restrictions:
+1. The Work may not be used, copied, modified, merged, published, distributed, sublicensed, or sold for commercial purposes without explicit written permission from the copyright holder.
+2. Redistribution of the Work or derivatives is not permitted without explicit attribution and prior consent.
+3. This license does not grant permission to use the Work for training machine learning models or any other automated systems without prior approval.

+For any permissions or inquiries, please contact: [your_email@example.com]

+THE WORK IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, AND NONINFRINGEMENT.